 I’m no petrol-head so I asked a reader that I’ve called The FIREman (yes, he works as an actual fireman) to write about how to choose a car.
-You can think of this post as a working draft.
-Let’s see if we can crowd-source some wisdom and improve it over time.
-So if you have (constructive) comments, please leave these below.
+If you have (constructive) comments, please leave these below.

 One of the Pillars of Financial Independence is crushing car costs and investing the money saved into a compounding machine.